-Our amended and restated certificate of incorporation provides that, subject to the right of holders of any series of preferred stock, the Board will be divided into three classes of directors, with the classes to be as nearly equal in number as possible, and with the directors serving staggered three- year terms, with only one class of directors being elected at each annual meeting of stockholders.
+Our Amended and Restated Certificate of Incorporation provides that, subject to the right of holders of any series of preferred stock, the Board will be divided into three classes of directors, with the classes to be as nearly equal in number as possible, and with the directors serving staggered three-year terms, with only one class of directors being elected at each annual meeting of stockholders.

 CLASS DIRECTORS TERM EXPIRES

-R. Crane 2023

-III W. Feehery 2023

-S. McLean 2023

 J. Cashman 2024

-1 N. Killefer 2024
+I N. Killefer 2024

 D. Spaight 2024

 E. Broshy 2025

 II C. Collins 2025

 M. Walsh 2025

+R. Crane 2026

+III W. Feehery 2026

+S. McLean 2026

-Our amended and amended restated certificate of incorporation and amended and restated bylaws provide that, subject to any rights of holders of preferred stock to elect additional directors under specified circumstances, the number of directors will be fixed from time to time exclusively pursuant to a resolution adopted by the Board.
+Our Amended and Restated Certificate of Incorporation and Amended and Restated Bylaws provide that, subject to any rights of holders of preferred stock to elect additional directors under specified circumstances, the number of directors will be fixed from time to time exclusively pursuant to a resolution adopted by the Board.
 The number of directors currently fixed by the Board is nine.

 On November 3, 2022, EQT Avatar Parent, L.P. ("EQT") entered into an agreement to sell its shares of the Company's common stock to Arsenal Saturn Holdings LP, an affiliate of Arsenal Capital Partners (together with certain of its affiliated investment funds, "Arsenal").
-In connection with the EQT/Arsenal Transaction, the Company and Arsenal entered into a stockholder agreement (the "Stockholder Agreement"), dated November 3, 2022.
-Pursuant to the Stockholder Agreement, Arsenal will have the right to nominate two directors to our Board until the latest of: (i) from the closing date of the EQT/Arsenal Agreement transaction until the two-year anniversary thereof, for so long as Arsenal continues to own 100% of the shares Arsenal purchased in connection with the transaction, (ii) after the two-year anniversary of the closing date of the transaction, for so long as Arsenal beneficially owns at least 12% of the total number of Adjusted Shares Outstanding (as defined in and calculated by the Stockholders Agreement) and (iii) from the closing date of the transaction until the five-year anniversary thereof, for so long as Arsenal continues to own 100% of the shares Arsenal purchased in connection with the transaction, as such number of shares may be adjusted from time to time for any reorganization, recapitalization, stock dividend, stock split, reverse stock split or other similar changes in the Company's capitalization.
-Arsenal's right to nominate two directors to our Board will be reduced to the right to nominate one director to our Board if Arsenal beneficially owns at least 6%, but less than 12%, of the total number of Adjusted Shares Outstanding.
+In connection with the EQT/Arsenal transaction, the Company and Arsenal entered into a stockholder agreement (the "Stockholder Agreement"), dated November 3, 2022.
+Pursuant to the Stockholder Agreement, Arsenal has the right to nominate two directors to our Board until the latest of: (i) from the closing date of the EQT/Arsenal transaction until the two-year anniversary thereof, for so long as Arsenal continues to own 100% of the shares Arsenal purchased in connection with the transaction, (ii) after the two-year anniversary of the closing date of the transaction, for so long as Arsenal beneficially owns at least 12% of the total number of Adjusted Shares Outstanding (as defined in and calculated by the Stockholders Agreement) and (iii) from the closing date of the transaction until the five-year anniversary thereof, for so long as Arsenal continues to own 100% of the shares Arsenal purchased in connection with the transaction, as such number of shares may be adjusted from time to time for any reorganization, recapitalization, stock dividend, stock split, reverse stock split or other similar changes in the Company's capitalization.
+Arsenal's right to nominate two directors to our Board will be reduced to the right to nominate one director to our Board if Arsenal beneficially owns at least 6%, but less than 12%, of the total number of adjusted shares outstanding.
 Any individual designated by Arsenal to be nominated to our Board (any individual so designated, an "Arsenal Director Nominee") must be (i) a full-time senior employee of Arsenal Capital Management LP or its affiliates, such as an investment partner, a senior partner or an operating partner, or (ii) another individual that Arsenal reasonably believes is appropriately qualified to serve as a director on the board of a public company, provided that the designation of any individual pursuant to clause (ii) is subject to the consent of the Board (excluding any Arsenal Director Nominees), acting in its sole discretion.
 See "Certain Relationships and Related Party Transactions - Stockholders Agreement."